-Caution: Lenses that are chemically disinfected may absorb ingredients from the disinfecting solution that may be irritating to the eyes.
+CAUTION: Lenses that are chemically disinfected may absorb ingredients from the disinfecting solution that may be irritating to the eyes.
 A thorough rinse in fresh sterile saline (or another recommended solution) prior to placement on the eye should reduce the potential for irritation.

-- 3. If not using a multipurpose solution, after cleaning, rinse the lens thoroughly with a recommended rinsing solution to remove the cleaning solution, mucus, and film from the lens surface. - 4.
-Rub and rinse your lenses according to the recommended lens rubbing and rinsing times in the labeling of your multipurpose solution to adequately disinfect your lenses.
+3. Rub and rinse your lenses according to the recommended lens rubbing and rinsing times in the labeling of your multi-purpose solution to adequately disinfect your lenses.

-- Rub and rinse your lenses for the recommended amount of time to help prevent serious eye infections. - Never use water, saline solution, or rewetting drops to disinfect your lenses.
+• Rub and rinse your lenses for the recommended amount of time to help prevent serious eye infections.

+- Never use water, saline solution, or rewetting drops to disinfect your lenses.
 These solutions will not disinfect your lenses.
-Not using the recommended disinfectant can lead to severe infection, vision loss, or blindness. - 5.
-Put the lens into the correct chamber of the lens storage case. - NOTE: When using hydrogen peroxide lens care systems, use ONLY the lens case provided with the hydrogen peroxide care system.
-This case is specially designed to neutralize the solution.
-Failure to use the specialized case will result in severe stinging, burning, and injury to the eye.
-Follow the recommendations on the hydrogen peroxide system labeling exclusively.
-Following disinfection with a peroxide system, the lenses should be rinsed with sterile saline. - 6.
-Thoroughly rinse lenses with a fresh solution recommended for rinsing before inserting and wearing, or follow the instructions on the disinfection solution labeling.
+Not using the recommended disinfectant can lead to severe infection, vision loss, or blindness. - 4.
+Put the lens into the correct chamber of the lens case.

-Step 3: Storage
+Step 2: Storage

 - To store your lenses, first disinfect them, and then leave them in the closed/unopened case until you are ready to wear them. - ALWAYS keep your lenses completely covered by a recommended disinfecting solution when the lenses are not being worn.
 Extended periods of drying will make it harder for the lens to become wet again.
-If a lens does become dried out, discard it and replace with a fresh new lens. - If you will not be wearing your lenses immediately following disinfection, you should ask your Eye Care Professional for information about storing your lenses. - Empty and clean contact lens cases with digital rubbing using fresh, sterile disinfecting solutions/contact lens cleaner.
-Never use water.
-Cleaning should be followed by rinsing with fresh, sterile disinfecting solutions (never use water) and wiping the lens cases with fresh, clean tissue is recommended.
-Never air-dry or recap the lens case lids after use without any additional cleaning methods.
-If air drying, be sure that no residual solution remains in the case before allowing it to air dry. - Replace your lens case according to the directions given you by your eye care professional or the labeling that came with your case. - Contact lens cases can be a source of bacterial growth.
+If a lens does become dried out, discard it, and replace with a fresh new lens. - If you will not be wearing your lenses immediately following disinfection, you should ask your Eye Care Professional for information about storing your lenses. - Always empty and clean the contact lens case by rubbing with your finger and using fresh, sterile disinfecting solutions/contact lens cleaner.
+Cleaning should be followed by rinsing with fresh, sterile disinfecting solutions (never use water), and wiping the lens cases with a fresh, clean tissue.
+If air drying, be sure that no residual solution remains in the case before allowing it to air-dry. - Replace your lens case according to the directions given to you by your Eye Care Professional or the labeling that came with your case. - Contact lens cases can be a source of bacterial growth.